department-of-veterans-affairs/va.gov-team/teams/vsa/product/Product release guide.md

 ## Product Release Guide
-##### How do we ensure a smooth, safe, and successful launch?
+##### How do we ensure a smooth and successful launch?

-Different phases
-key steps in each
+Steps can be taken earlier in the product lifecycle to ensure a smoothe and successful launch.
 Then Release phase in more detail include examples of each